Bridgy Fed

 return the {} empty dict if the object can’t be converted.

-Adds “bridged from … by Bridgy Fed” HTML to actor['summary'].
+Adds “bridged from … by Bridgy Fed” to the user’s actor’s summary.

 Parameters: